donguyen0701/My-projects/Achievements/README.md

 * **Ho Chi Minh City Student Chess Championship:** Achieved an **Individual Bronze Medal** and contributed to a **Team Gold Medal**.
 * **Ho Chi Minh City Physics Competition:** Selected to represent my school in the city-wide physics competition.

-## 📁 Supporting Documents

-Each achievement subfolder can store the relevant certificate, award letter, publication record, or event photograph that verifies the accomplishment summarized above.